yx-huang-cn/yx-huang-cn.github.io/_pages/about.md

 My primary research interests are advanced packaging and chiplet design.

 I earned my Bachelor of Engineering degree in Microelectronics Science and Engineering from Lanzhou University.
-My graduation project, titled "Design of an Intelligent Acquisition System Based on FPGA," was recognized as an outstanding graduation project.
+My graduation project, titled "Design of Intelligent Acquisition System Based on FPGA," was recognized as an outstanding graduation project.